Ensure your wedding day has plenty of Irish charm by including some Irish wedding traditions that have been around for centuries.

 Traditionally the colour blue has been associated with purity so Irish brides would wear blue wedding gowns.
 Go traditional with a blue gown.
-Or if you’re not feeling that bold, why not add touches of blue to your wedding gown such as a blue corsage or waist-cinching satin band (pictured: Verbier gown, Ian Stuart shown at White Gallery London).
+Or if you’re not feeling that bold, why not add touches of blue to your wedding gown such as a blue corsage or waist-cinching satin band (pictured: Verbier gown, Ian Stuart).

 Traditionally a symbol of feminine power and luck, braided hair on your wedding day is said to bring Irish brides luck for their marriage.
 Try this hairstyle out with your wedding hairdresser and see if it’s a style that suits you.

 St. Patrick’s Day Wedding

 The luckiest of all the wedding dates, a wedding that takes place on St. Patrick’s Day is said to give the couple lifelong happiness.
 Although if you want a St. Patrick’s wedding day you will have to be very quick at booking your wedding day as it’s obviously a very popular date.

 The magic handkerchief is there to symbolise fertility, the bride should have it with her throughout the wedding day, whether it be wrapped in the wedding bouquet or tucked away in her wedding dress.
 When the wedding is over the magic handkerchief was traditionally kept for the first born child and made into a Christening gown (pictured: Hand Embroidered Bouquet Hankie – Not on the High Street).